12 business strategies to drive more customers to your restaurant

 Despite the new COVID-19 regulations, the restaurant industry is still expected to grow and be worth about $15 billion by the end of this year.

-So if you were initially planning to spend money to attract more customers, you can still hold on to that vision.
+So if you’re a restaurant management company who was initially planning to spend money to attract more customers, you can still hold on to that vision.
 But how can you do that practically speaking?
 To help you, here are 12 affordable business strategies that will drive more customers to your restaurant.

 1) Make your business a free Wi-Fi zone